Minor in History of Art and Visual Culture

 [3 units] Any 2000- or 3000-level History of Art and Visual course

-[3 units] Any 3000-level History of Art and Visual Culture course
+[6 units] Any two 3000-level History of Art and Visual Culture course

 21 TOTAL UNITS

-A maximum of 12 units of transfer credit will count towards the minor, however the following HAVC minor requirements cannot be fulfilled by transfer credits:
+A maximum of 12 units of transfer credit will count toward the minor; however, Eye Openers (HAAVC-2200) cannot be fulfilled by transfer credits.

-All coursework in the minor must be completed with a grade of C or better to fulfill minor requirements.
+All coursework for the minor must be completed with a grade of C or higher to satisfy minor requirements.

 Distribution of Units